How to Train a Parrotlet?

 Secondly, have patience; it takes time for a bird to feel comfortable around someone new.
 Finally, be consistent in your interactions; if you make an effort to bond with your bird on a regular basis, he will eventually come to trust and enjoy your company.

-ALSO READ: How Long Does a Parrotlet Live?
+ALSO READ: How to Teach a Parrotlet to Talk?

 How Do You Tame a Parrotlet?